 Basic principles of plant physiology including photosynthesis, mineral nutrition, water economy, respiration, nitrogen and lipid metabolism, development, growth, and plant growth substances.
 Three lectures, three hours laboratory.
+Lab fee $85.
 Prerequisites: BIOL 241 and 242 and CHEM 232.
-Alternate years in Fall.

 BIOL 343.
 Plant Taxonomy.
 (4 Credits)

 Includes systems of classification, distinguishing characteristics of groups, observation, and classification of vascular plants of the Black Hills and environs.
 Offered during the summer at the Wheaton College Science Station in South Dakota.
 Prerequisite: BIOL 242.

 BIOL 345.
 Disease Ecology.
 (4 Credits)